Flussonic UGC Implementation Guideline

 2) Number of output streams: up to 30.

-3) Audio transcoding is not required.
+3) Audio transcoding isn't required.

 |DVR archive (recording and storing)||1) Recording and storing of streams is required.
 Viewers will have the opportunity to watch an event wherever and whenever they choose and to download the recording to their device.

-|Origin server (output)||1) Client devices: PC and smartphones.
+|Egress server (output)||1) Client devices: PC and mobile phones.

 2) Streaming protocol: HLS.